apache/flink-ml/docs/content/docs/development/build-and-install.md

 under the License.
 -->

-# Building Flink ML from Source
+# Building And Installing Flink ML From Source

-This page covers how to build Flink ML from sources.
+This page covers how to build and install Flink ML from sources.

-## Build Flink ML Java SDK
+## Build and Install Java SDK

 In order to build Flink ML you need the source code.
 Either [download the source of a release](https://flink.apache.org/downloads.html) or [clone the git